wuan/blitzortung_apps/content/en/docs/apps/android/basic.md

 ![](/app/android/legend_40.png)

-  * Time range for color coded strike activity age used on map:
+  * Time range for color-coded strike activity age used on map:
-    * "white": latest lightning activity withing the last 10 minutes
+    * "white": latest lightning activity within the last 10 minutes
     * ...
     * "dark orange": latest lightning activity between 40 or 50 minutes ago
     * "dark red": latest lightning activity older thant 50 minutes
   * Additional information
     * Region
       * Europe, North America, Asia, ...
-      * Local, for limited local area
+      * Local, for limited local area data
       * Not given for Global data
     * Grid baseline e. g.
 "Grid: 10km"
     * Count threshold setting
-      * Not displayed for inactive threshold
+      * Not displayed for inactive count threshold setting
-      * E. g. "# > 5" for a threshold of 5
+      * For example, "# > 5" for a threshold of 5
       * Only raster areas with strike counts greater or equalt to the threshold are displayed
-  * Tap the legend to open "quick settings" dialog:
+  * Tap the legend to open "Quick settings" dialog:

     ![](/app/android/quick-settings_25.png)